 2) Fast forward 20+ years when the USPTO was a lot stricter and you'll find that Bluebird was able to be registered for snack cakes in IC 30.

 This does NOT mean that same or similar names can be trademarked all over the food & beverage industry.
+Again, like with anything trademark related, it's taken on a case by case basis.

 For example, Jack Daniel's has attempted to oppose numerous filings food products using either the name Jack or Daniel.
 Sometimes they succeed as they did with Whiskey Jack and sometimes they don't such as with Doc Jack's.